 Source: Bureau of Labor Statistics.
-Because data is not seasonally adjusted, change must be computed from the same month from prior years.
-To measure growth relative to pre-pandemic, growth is therefore measured from July 2019 to July 2022, rather than February 2020 to July 2022.
+(Seasonally adjusted industry data is not available at the industry level, so data must be compared to the same month in prior years.
+Growth is therefore measured from July 2019 to July 2022 to estimate the degree to which jobs have recovered to pre-pandemic levels, rather than February 2020 to July 2022.)
 For example, both the transportation and warehousing industry and the professional, scientific and technical services industry are top performers in terms of how much they have grown since the pandemic began.
 Both have employment levels that are currently significantly above their pre-pandemic levels.
 Yet, despite this strength relative to the rest of the regional economy, when compared to the same industries' performance in the benchmark metros, their growth rates still rank near the bottom.
 Wholesale trade, financial activities and management of companies also rank at or near the bottom in terms of relative growth rate.
 In addition, these groups still have employment that is 2.5% to 20.6% below their pre-pandemic levels.
 Other than construction, only the information, federal government and manufacturing industries have managed to recover all their lost jobs and grow at rates that put them more in the middle of the pack.